6 steps to creating your call center listening grid

 Step 6: Automate agent evaluation with Speech Analytics

 Only 1% of calls are listened to on average in contact centers.
-To address this problem, automating agent evaluation can transform your quality management, giving you a clearer, more detailed view of every telephone interaction.
+To address this problem, automating agent evaluation can transform your quality management by giving you a clearer, more detailed perspective on every telephone interaction.
+This automation phase is a critical step that can be optimized by using a Speech Analytics solution.

-This will give you a more representative view of your agents' performance, enabling you to offer them coaching and training tailored to their real needs.
+It's crucial to use specialized AI such as Speech Analytics, as generative AIs are not yet reliable enough to ensure relevant call evaluation.
+Specialized AIs are designed for specific tasks such as speech analytics, offering assessments of superior accuracy and consistency.
+This gives you a more reliable and representative view of your agents' performance, enabling you to offer them coaching and training tailored to their real needs.